wp-plugins/fields-framework/readme.txt

 = 0.51 =
 * Added new DateTime field
-* Fixed few bugs pertaining to a variable not set warning
+* Fixed a few bugs pertaining to a variable not set warning
 * Added new Select Field for displaying a list of Posts or Terms

 = 0.4 =